tz-wrapped/tezos-btc/README.md

 If you are not going to use multisig package signing with ledger device, you can obtain non-patched version of `tezos-client` in various form of distribution from [tezos-packaging repo](https://github.com/serokell/tezos-packaging).

+## `tzbtc-client` executable

+This executable performs transactions injection to the chain using remote or local tezos-node.

+Use `tzbtc-client --help` to get a list of available commands.

 ### `tzbtc-client` usage [↑](#tzbtc-client-executable)